Do you really need a textbook?

 They end up collecting dust on a shelf, and then they’re buried in a box.

 Features of a good and a bad language self-study book

 I lived in Japan and occasionally taught Italian there.
 I was always dismayed when I browsed the language textbook shelves in bookstores in Japan.

-People waste appalling amounts of money in language education, including laughable self-study books, and still make little or no progress.
+People waste appalling amounts of money on language education, including laughable self-study books, and still make little or no progress.

 Among the Italian self-study books that I’ve seen in the multi-story bookstores in Tokyo, there’s not even one book I’d buy.

-And there’s a lot of Italian textbooks there because Italian is the 4th most studied language (after English, Chinese, and Korean).
+And there are a lot of Italian textbooks there because Italian is the 4th most studied language (after English, Chinese, and Korean).

 They’re heavily skewed towards grammar, they use Japanese characters to show Italian pronunciation, they’re written in a messy design, and they’re padded with grammar notes and culture notes in Japanese that make you forget the little contents in Italian that you were reading.

 These are the features that I expect from a good language self-study book: